 - Stay seated in your saddle.
-This will limit the amount of power you put in your pedals. - Shift into one gear easier on your cassette.
-This will decrease the distance moved for each revolution of your pedals.
+This will limit the amount of power you put in your pedals. - Shift into one gear easier on your cassette before you slow down or stop.
+This will decrease the distance moved for each revolution of your pedals and allow you to increase speed (from a slowdown) or start pedaling slowly (from a stop).